mrkamel/search_cop/README.md

 ## How does it work

 AttrSearchable parses the query and maps it to an SQL Query using Arel.
-Thus, AttSearchable is not bound to a specific RDBMS.
+Thus, AttrSearchable is not bound to a specific RDBMS.

 ```ruby
 Book.search("stock > 0")